hakdo/sjefersuper/content/post/logging.md

-Say your application performs credit card transactions and checks a deny list for every transaction, and you se a single user performing a high number of transactions using different credt cards, where half of them give the error above.
+Say your application performs credit card transactions and checks a deny list for every transaction, and you se a single user performing a high number of transactions using different credit cards, where half of them give the error above.
 What would this be an indication of?
 It may be time to call the police.

 ## Security logging at Layer 7